Quick Summary

 Solution: Adopt scalable analytics platforms that expand with your needs, whether through AI-powered reporting, machine learning-driven automation, or customizable dashboards.

 Automate wherever possible, from ticket tagging to performance reporting, so that managers can focus on strategy rather than manual compilation.
-Also, consider setting up alerts for threshold breaches (like SLAs or satisfaction dips) so issues are flagged before they become critical.
+Also, consider setting up alerts for threshold breaches (like service SLAs or satisfaction dips) so issues are flagged before they become critical.

 Also Read: